 The Blue-gray Gnatcatcher was again seen adjacent to the garden where it nested some years ago.
 It had not been noted in this locality for many years.
-Her first report about the bird occurred in 1939.
-It appeared again in her 1942 diary notes.
+Lulu May Aler wrote that the bird first appeared in the area in 1936; then in 1939 it was seen in the Garden area and it appeared again in Martha’s 1942 and 1943 diary notes.

-The Summer was very hot and dry and Martha Crone had to make use of the Garden water system extensively.
+The summer was very hot and dry and Crone had to make use of the Garden water system extensively.
 (2)

-IN the Friends’ Newsletter (Vol. 3 No. 4, October 1955), Editor Martha Crone wrote about the October flowers, the Ginseng Family, the Spider Flower, the Milkweed Family, and that the Hummingbird left the Garden on Sept.
-8th, a week earlier than average.
+In the fall newsletter (Vol. 3 No. 4, October 1955), Martha Crone wrote about the October flowers, the Ginseng Family, the Spider Flower, the Milkweed Family, and that the Hummingbird left the Garden on September 8th, a week earlier than average.

 Below: The Upland Garden in Autumn, photographed on October 24, 1955 by Martha Crone.
 Click on image for taller version.

-She estimated over 75,000 visited the Garden, with mosquitoes being absent due to her new sprayer provided by the Friends and the fact that the weather was hot with extended dry spells.
-The year was not extraordinarily dry, but there was just over 21 inches of precipitation whereas almost 28 inches in average.
+She estimated 80,000 visited the Garden, with mosquitoes being absent due to her new sprayer provided by the Friends and the fact that the weather was hot with extended dry spells.
+(3) The year was not extraordinarily dry, but there was just over 21 inches of precipitation whereas almost 28 inches in average.

 (1).
 Garden Log